Are you also one of those who likes to watch video content? Watch new videos each week here!

 By Balli Kaur Jaiswal

-This hilarious yet thought-provoking cross-cultural novel uses the classic east-meet-west theme but to narrate stories and secrets of the women shunned by our community.
+This hilarious yet thought-provoking cross-cultural novel uses the classic east-meet-west theme, but this gem among recent erotic books narrates stories and secrets of the women shunned by our community.
 The narration of Nikki, an upcoming writer with hopes to emancipate women, unveils the colourful inner lives and dark secrets of the women in white.

 By G. Sampath